-There are literally thousands of variations of Po-Boy recipes and fixings out there.
-This recipe is a very basic one you can build upon and I encourage you to try different seasonings or fillings.
+There are thousands of variations of Po-Boy recipes and fixings out there.
+This recipe is a basic one you can build upon, and I encourage you to try different seasonings or fillings.
 If you already have a favorite way of making the shrimp, I would go with something you already enjoy.
 The only limit is your imagination.
-Try marinating the shrimp in a salsa negra marinade, or grilling it with mesquite wood instead of frying.
+Try marinating the shrimp in a Salsa Negra marinade or grilling it with mesquite wood instead of frying.

 A Note On The Bread:

-The bread of most iconic sandwiches, like the crust on a New York pizza, is notoriously difficult to imitate.
+The bread of most iconic sandwiches, like the crust on a New York pizza, is notoriously challenging to imitate.
 Po-Boy bread is no exception.
-For this post, the bread is from Leidenheimer’s Bakery Co in New Orleans and comes in two 12-inch loaves.
+The bread is from Leidenheimer’s Bakery Co in New Orleans and comes in two 12-inch loaves for this post.
 I love this bread and really can’t say enough about it when it comes to sandwich making.
-It is light as a feather, crunchy, soft and resilient.
-In the last photo below, you would think there’s no way you can close that sandwich…but with a little patience and persuasion of two index fingers pressing the fixings back in, it does the nearly impossible and takes it all in.
+It is light as a feather, crunchy, soft, and resilient.
+In the last photo below, you would think there’s no way you can close that sandwich, but with a bit of patience and persuasion of two index fingers pressing the fixings back in, it does the nearly impossible and takes it all in.

 You can easily feed four people by cutting each loaf in half.
-I like to reheat mine in the oven at 400 degrees for 1-2 minutes, split lengthwise through the equator of the loaf without cutting all the way through.
-I place them crust side up in the oven just long enough to get that fresh from the oven taste and feel.
+Heat the bread in a 400°F oven for 2-3 minutes.
 The object is not to toast the bread as much as liven up the texture.

 There are plenty of bakeries in New Orleans who will be happy to send you a couple of loaves.
 Check out The Oak Street Po-Boy Festival for sources.